The high-Re far wake of a slender body and the effects of density stratification: Results

-The initial shape of the $Fr=2$ wake, figure \ref{fig:7}(a), already shows the lack of axisymmetry.
+The initial shape of the $Fr=2$ wake (figure \ref{fig:7}(a)) already shows the lack of axisymmetry.
 The shape of the mean velocity contour is flat and wide.
-TKE contour at $x = 5$ shows two off-center peaks, instead of an ellipsoidal distribution with peak at centerline.
+TKE contours at $x = 5$ shows two off-center peaks, instead of an ellipsoidal distribution with a centerline peak.
 At $x=10$, the shape of the wake changes abruptly, driven by the lee waves.
-Between $x=10$ and $x=20$, the wake transitions to a 'butterfly' shape reminiscent of the separation and wake patterns observed in \cite{Ortiz-tarin2019}.
-Note that in this stage, the wake is thinner than taller $L_H<L_V$.
+This is confirmed by the trends of $L_V$ and $L_H$, both of which follow the oscillations of the steady lee waves (figure 6).
+Between $x=10$ and $x=20$, the wake transitions to a `butterfly' shape reminiscent of the separation and wake patterns observed in \cite{Ortiz-tarin2019}.
+Note that, in this stage, the wake is thinner than taller $L_H<L_V$.
 Here, the TKE peaks are horizontally off-center.
-At this location, the horizontal sinusoidal motion shown in figure \ref{fig:4}(d) starts developing and, by $x=60$ the turbulence no longer shows two distinct off-center peaks.
+At this location, the horizontal sinusoidal motion shown in figure \ref{fig:4}(d) starts developing and, by $x=60$, the turbulence no longer shows two distinct off-center peaks.
 Instead, a horizontal layer of turbulence is sustained between two vertically off-center peaks of mean velocity.

-Previously, temporal simulations \cite{Gourlay2001, Redford2014, Redford2015} have shown that the mean and the turbulence can evolve differently.
-Indeed the effect of buoyancy is `felt' very differently by the large and the small scales in the flow.
-The general trend is that, in the late wake, the turbulence occupies a smaller and smaller vertical fraction of the mean defect as time passes \cite{Redford2014}.
-However, what we observe here is the combined effect of having a wake in saturated lee wave state and an off-center peak of TKE established by the turbulent boundary layer.
-These characteristics of the flow are not captured in temporal simulations since they depend on the wake generator and the lee waves.
+Previous temporal simulations \cite{Gourlay2001,Redford2015} have shown that the mean and the turbulence can evolve differently.
+Indeed the effect of buoyancy is `felt' at different $Nt$ by the large and the small scales in the flow.
+The general trend is that, in the late wake, the turbulence occupies a smaller and smaller vertical fraction of the mean defect as time passes.
+In contrast, what we observe here is the combined effect of having a wake in saturated lee wave state and an off-center peak of TKE established by the turbulent boundary layer.
+These characteristics of the flow are not captured in temporal simulations (with artificial initial conditions) since they depend on the wake generator and the lee waves.
 The difference in the evolution of the mean and the turbulence is very substantial.